wavesplatform/waves-documentation/en/blockchain/mining/mining-reward.md

 If either -1 or the value that is equal to the current reward size is recorded to the block, then miner votes for keeping the current reward size.

+If the value recorded to the block is greater than the current reward size, then miner votes for the current reward size increase; if the value is smaller — for the decrease.

 The mining reward is increased/decreased only if more than half of the 10,000 votes — i.e. 5,001 votes or more — were given for increase/decrease.
-The amount of the current reward is increased/decreased by 0.5 WAVES _step_.
+The amount of the current reward is **increased/decreased by 0.5 WAVES** _step_.

 ## Examples